 - Safe access to height.

 - Used infirm and level ground.
-Preparation required in advance.
+Preparation is required in advance.

 - To be placed away from the power line (>3.0m) and vehicular traffic approach.

-- Fall protection necessary second line of protection.
+- Fall protection is necessary for the second line of protection.

 Safe methods for lifting the screw machine and other tools while working heights:

-- These bags to be lifted to the required height by means of Rope and Pulley system used for lifting of machine.
+- These bags are to be lifted to the required height by means of the rope and Pulley’s system used for lifting the machine.

 - After anchoring the machine to the structure the machine is taken out from the bag for use.